shankar-r10n/spt-aca-hol/README.md

    *Serverless PaaS powered by CNCF projects to enable developers - sounded like an attractive proposition*

 BUT all of this was *still* a surmise ; Martha has looped in and tasked two of her top engineers Alice and Bob to conduct a timeboxed evaluation resulting in key findings based on hands-on evaluation.
-This time-boxed evaluation has proven to be a stategic advantage to Martha's firm for many years.
+This time-boxed evaluation methodology has proven to be a strategic advantage to Martha's firm for many years.

-Alice is a Kubernetes expert having worked with several of SUM Inc.'s clients on anything  - ranging from large DIY Kubernetes clusters to vendor managed Kubernets offerings including the Azure Kubernetes Service (AKS) from Microsoft.
+Alice is a Kubernetes expert having worked with several of SUM Inc.'s clients on anything ranging from - large DIY Kubernetes clusters - to - vendor managed Kubernetes offerings including the Azure Kubernetes Service (AKS) from Microsoft.
 She has recently aced the Certified Kubernetes Administrator & Certified Kuberneted Application Developer - exams from the Linux Foundation.

-Bob is a polyglot developer - addressing  the full-stack cloud native application development.
+Bob is a polyglot developer - addressing  the full-stack of cloud native application development.
 He is familiar with containerization & orchestration but would rather spend his time building high-performant microservices and applying the needed development rigor driven by well-adopted software development patterns.

 Alice and Bob - proceed on the quest set forth by Martha.